werf/werf/docs/pages/reference/deploy/deploy_to_kubernetes.md

 Dapp deploy command starts the helm-chart release process in kubernetes.
 A release named `<dapp name>-<NAMESPACE>` will be installed or updated by helm.

-`DAPP_HELM_RELEASE_NAME` environment variable could be used to specify custom helm release name.
+`WERF_HELM_RELEASE_NAME` environment variable could be used to specify custom helm release name.

 #### Syntax